ChiCongNguyen2002/phone-store/README.md

 To begin, clone the code from GitHub by using the command: git clone https://github.com/chicong291002/SmartPhoneStore

-Before initiating the project, ensure that XAMPP is turned on and create a database named `smartphonedb`, then import my database.
+Before initiating the project, ensure that XAMPP is turned on and create a database named `smartphonedb`, then import my database https://github.com/chicong291002/PhoneStore/tree/main/DATABASE

 Next, turn on IntelliJ and open the project just cloned and opened that project.
 Click on "m" (maven) as indicated in the provided image: